EPA waste data release 27 October 2022. Latest reference year 2020. (Data subject to Eurostat validation).

 |20 02||Garden and park wastes (including cemetery waste)||46,290||45,988||54,167|

 |Note 1: Includes List of Waste entries 20 03 04 (septic tank sludge) and 20 03 06 (waste from sewage cleaning) which are excluded from municipal waste reporting as per Eurostat guidance.|

-The EPA compiles information on composting and anaerobic digestion using data reported by waste facilities, data provided by the National Transfrontier Shipment Office and data collected from facilities in Northern Ireland.
+The EPA uses multiple data sources to compile the information on composting and anaerobic digestion, including data reported by waste treatment facilities and collectors in Ireland and data collected from facilities in Northern Ireland.

 Please note composting/AD sludge data is now consistently reported as wet masses in line with EU Waste Statistic reporting requirements.
 Dry masses are therefore converted to wet where relevant.